Love Under the Crucifix: Plot

 Set in late 16th century Japan, the film tells the tragic love story between Ogin, daughter of tea ceremony master Sen no Rikyū, and Christian daimyō Takayama Ukon.
 Friends since their childhood days, Ukon first introduced her to the Christian faith when she was sixteen.
 During Ukon's visit to her father's house, Ogin confesses her feelings for him, but his marriage makes it impossible to return them.
 Soon afterwards, merchant Shintaro of the powerful local Mozuya family proposes to Ogin.
 Because her mother reminds her that refusing the proposal might result in consequences for her father, and Ukon does not show any sign of opposition, Ogin reluctantly accepts.

 Two years later.
 Ogin's husband Shintaro blames her for still loving Ukon while rejecting his own advances.
 Due to the government's increasingly Anti-Christian politics, Ukon, who refuses to renounce his faith, is sent into exile.
 Ogin and Shintaro meet him one last time before his departure, because Shintaro secretly wants to maintain business with Ukon.
 After bidding him farewell, Ogin witnesses a young woman taken to her execution for refusing to become daimyō Hidetsugu's mistress.
 The young woman shows no sign of fear but rather fulfilment for having followed her own heart.

 During a tea ceremony at the residence of daimyō Hideyoshi, Shintaro is approached by military commander Ishida.
 Ishida wants to prevent Ukon's rehabilitation and participation in a planned military campaign and proposes a meeting between Ogin and Ukon which could be used to prosecute both.
 Ogin and Ukon are tricked into the meeting, but manage to escape before they can be arrested.
 While taking shelter in a farmer's hut, Ogin learns that Ukon's wife has died in the meantime, and they spend the night together.
 Upon her return to Shintaro, she asks for a divorce.

-Hideoyoshi, intent on making Ogin his mistress, invites her to his palace.
+Hideyoshi, intent on making Ogin his mistress, invites her to his palace.
 When she refuses his advances, he gives her two days to reconsider, declaring that otherwise he will claim her father's life.
 After her return to her family, Rikyū makes preparations to help Ogin escape to Ukon and commit suicide himself, but the house has already been surrounded by soldiers.
 Ogin makes preparations to take her own life, ordering her maid to take a fan with her farewell note written on it to Ukon who has taken refuge in Kaga.